Wycliffe-USA/mpdx-ios-client-app/README.md

 ### Configure Your App

-App configuration is done at run-time and requires that you initialize an App instance with a configuration that conforms to ConfigType.
+App configuration is done at run-time and requires that you initialize an App instance with a configuration that conforms to AppConfigInterface.
 You can view the example’s AppDelegate.swift and AppConfig.swift to see how this is setup.